mhmetalheart/Arcade-Bootleg-Hack-mra/README.md

 - re-write Jotego's 1942 HBMame MRAs.
 Now should be worked fine.
 1943 also.

 ## CPS 1
+- Three wonders Ex Super Version 3wonders01 hbmame.
+- Street Fighter II CE Koryux sfrces15 hbmame.
+- Street Fighter II CE Koryu sfrces22 hbmame.
-- Street Fighter II CE Super Gold (XIANG LONG like) sfreds05 hbmame.
+- Street Fighter II CE Super Golden sfreds05 hbmame.
 - Street Fighter II CE SHENG LONG sf2sl73a hbmame.
 - You must download CORRECT roms!
 Put the zip file in /GAMES/HBMAME/.
 Not in /GAMES/MAME/ folder!
 - The mra file named as folder in the hbmame.
 You should found a same folder.
 So, that is the correct hbmame file you downloaded. (can also check the CRC, to make sure you downloaded correct ones.)